Arabian-vACC/library/docs/vacc_documents/policies/controller_operations_policy.md

 ## Non-compliance with this Policy

 Ignorance of policies is not an acceptable defense.
 It is each member’s responsibility to stay informed of the latest procedures.
-Repeated violations may result in the revocation of approvals or sign-offs.
+Repeated violations will result in the revocation of approvals.